miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 ```
 Figure 5: JWS Signature (SIG-B) Input Construction

-The "ltv" object in the protected header is included in the signature input.

-The "ltv" object in the unprotected header is not included in the signature input.

-### Signature Generation

 During signature generation, implementations MUST use the JWS JSON Serialization signature generation process defined in RFC 7515.

 The protected header "ltv" object MUST contain at least the "signingCertHash" object.